Indigenous Housing Partnership

 Helping even more Indigenous families

-As the program has grown, the impact that the Habitat affordable homeownership model can have on families is increasingly evident.
 We’re more determined than ever to build partnerships and homes for Indigenous families in need.

 The key to our success is partnership and collaboration.

-Spotlight on Indigenous Housing Program projects
+Spotlight on Indigenous Housing Partnership projects

 In Indigenous communities:

 Takhini River ‘First House’ – In 2012, Champagne and Aishihik First Nations, near Whitehorse, partnered with Habitat for Humanity Yukon to make affordable homeownership available to more families on their settlement land.
 A milestone project, this was Habitat’s first build on a First Nations settlement in Canada, making homeownership possible for three low-income First Nations families through a triplex project.
-This project is completed.